zonemaster/zonemaster-backend/docs/API.md

 ## API method: `add_api_user`

 In order to use advanced api features such as the *batch test*, it's necessaire to previously create an api key.
-This key can be obtain with the creation of a user in the system.
+This key can be obtained with the creation of a user in the system.
 This function allow the creation of a new user and so, the creation of a new api key.

 Add a new *user*